Double Falsehood: Synopsis

 The play is set in "the province of Andalusia in Spain".
 The opening scene introduces Duke Angelo and his elder son and heir, Roderick.
 Roderick is the dutiful and virtuous son; the Duke also has a younger son, Henriquez, a scapegrace and prodigal who is absent from the ducal court, pursuing his own interests.
 Henriquez has just written his father a letter, requesting gold to buy a horse; Henriquez will send his friend Julio to court to receive payment.
 The Duke and Roderick decide to use Julio for their own purposes: they will detain him at court "some few days...and assay to mould him / An honest spy" upon Henriquez's "riots".

 Julio's father Camillo is not happy about his son's mission to court.
 Julio wants to arrange a marriage with Leonora; his intended bride is agreeable, and the call to court delays Julio's plan to obtain the consent of both their fathers.
 Julio leaves Henriquez behind him to further his suit with Leonora, a foolish trust.
 Henriquez has developed an infatuation with Violante, a beautiful and virtuous local girl of humble birth; she rejects his inappropriate solicitations.
 Henriquez forces himself upon her.
 Afterward, confronting his guilty conscience over his "brutal violence", Henriquez tries to convince himself that his act wasn't a rape, with the feeble rationalization that Violante did not cry out, however much she struggled physically.

 His pangs of guilt do not prevent Henriquez from pursuing another scheme: in Julio's absence he is courting Leonora.
 (Henriquez admits in a soliloquy that he sent Julio away with this in mind.
 His pursuit of both Violante and Leonora is the "double falsehood" of the title.)
-The young woman is appalled and repelled by this, but her father Don Bernardo wants the family connection with the nobility that their marriage will produce.
+The young woman is appalled and repelled by this, but her father Don Bernard wants the family connection with the nobility that their marriage will produce.
 Leonora sends a letter to Julio, and he returns in time to frustrate the wedding.
-Julio challenges Henriquez with his sword but is overwhelmed and ejected by Bernardo's servants; Leonora faints and is carried out.
-Bernardo discovers a dagger and a suicide note on his daughter's person, revealing her final determination to resist the forced marriage.
+Julio challenges Henriquez with his sword but is overwhelmed and ejected by Bernard's servants; Leonora faints and is carried out.
+Bernard discovers a dagger and a suicide note on his daughter's person, revealing her final determination to resist the forced marriage.